Clembench: Using Game Play to Evaluate Chat-Optimized Language Models as Conversational Agents: Game: Taboo

 In this game a {\it Describer} describes a target word for a {\it Guesser}.
 The Describer must explain the target word concept without using neither the word itself, nor a number of related words.
-For example, when the target word is {\it flashlight}, the Describer cannot use the words {\it light or flash}.
+For example, when the target word is {\it mark}, the Describer might be told not to use the words {\it label, tag or stamp}.
 After each incorrect guess by the Guesser, the Describer can add to their description.
 The game ends when the Guesser guesses correctly or a maximum number of turns has been reached.

-The game tests a cLLM's ability to describe concepts and give meaning definitions.
-It also tests its helpfulness in the game context, e.g.\ if a Describer does not alter or extend its initial description after an incorrect guess, we consider this unhelpful behavior.
-Similarly, if a Guesser repeats an earlier guess, it has not understood the game goal well enough to make real progress at each turn.
+When the cLLM is playing the Describer, then the game tests its ability to describe concepts and give meaning definitions.
+In addition, the game tests its helpfulness in the game context: e.g., if a Describer does not alter or extend its initial description after an incorrect guess, we consider this as unhelpful behavior.
+When playing as a Guesser, then the game tests the cLLM's ability to access its world model.
+In addition, similarly as above, if a Guesser repeats an earlier guess though given a different description, the model has not aligned well enough to the game goal (has not ``understood'' the game constraints).

-\paragraph{Instantiation} We instantiate this game by setting the maximum number of guesses to 3 and we use target words that vary according to their frequency.

-We use an English word frequency list based on web data \cite{brants2006}\footnote{\url{https://www.kaggle.com/datasets/rtatman/english-word-frequency}} to derive a list of lemmatized content words from which we choose words from 3 levels of frequency by dividing the word list into 3 equally-sized bins after removing words with a frequency of less than 5 per 1 million tokens.
-The remaining low-frequency words occur up $9.4$ times per 1 million tokens, the medium-frequency words occur up to $25.1$ times per 1 million tokens and the high-frequency tokens occur up to $12951.3$ times in 1 million tokens.
-After a random selection from each frequency level, we manually ensure that the final word list does not contain inappropriate words such as vulgar language or proper names.
-The final word lists contain 10 words each.
-We use word frequency as a proxy for the difficulty of a game instance.
-The players are each given their own prompts, as shown in Figure~\ref{fig:taboo_prompts}.